 How Do I See a Doctor if I Don’t Have Insurance?

 Seeing a doctor online for both urgent and primary care is a great way to keep medical costs down.
 At PlushCare you can receive treatment from an online doctor with or without insurance.

-With no health insurance appointments cost just $99.
-Saving you hundreds compared to an in person visit.
+With no health insurance, appointments cost just $99.
+This can save you hundreds of dollars compared to an in person visit.

 PlushCare doctors can help you with most of your primary and urgent care needs.
 We have same day appointments available and you can get world-class treatment from the comfort of your own home at an affordable price.

-The doctor will recommend affordable treatment options for uninsured patients.
+The doctor will do their best to recommend affordable treatment options for uninsured patients.